-- This space will be available for faculty/staff/TAs to pick up print and copy jobs, to access mailboxes, and to obtain office supplies/mailing supplies/ cleaning supplies. - o Faculty/staff/TAs are encouraged to send print/copy jobs from their offices so that they can be quickly picked up without waiting in the Main Office. - The door will remain closed and locked. - Access will be limited to one-person occupancy at a time and for 5 minutes only. - In order to limit the touch surfaces needed to be cleaned, there will be no standing at the counter as a workspace or sitting at unused desks in the room. - Coffee/tea/hot water/snacks will not be available in Smith 318. - Users must sign in and out of Smith 318
+- This space will be available for faculty/staff/TAs to pick up print and copy jobs, to access mailboxes, and to obtain office supplies/mailing supplies/ cleaning supplies. - Faculty/staff/TAs are encouraged to send print/copy jobs from their offices so that they can be quickly picked up without waiting in the Main Office. - The door will remain closed and locked. - Access will be limited to one-person occupancy at a time and for 5 minutes only during the day (8:00am-5:00pm), Monday through Friday. - Access to Smith 318 during the evening and the weekend will not be limited by time, but limit your stay to 15 minutes if another person needs to use the office.
+Occupancy is limited to one person at a time during the evening and on the weekend. - In order to limit the touch surfaces needed to be cleaned, there will be no standing at the counter as a workspace or sitting at unused desks in the room. - Coffee/tea/hot water/snacks will not be available in Smith 318. - Users must sign in and out of Smith 318